dalguete/githooks/trackedhooks/README.md

 </strong></pre>

-Only the **scripts** directly below the container hook folder will be executed, however you can any folder structure inside containers, as your scripts require.
+Only the **scripts** directly below the container hook folder will be executed, however you can have any folder structure inside containers, as your scripts require.